Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Door Configurations

 Interior door configurations can either pertain to the way a door opens or its direction of opening.
-While in some cases, it may also pertain to side lite entry configurations or the way panels and “lite” are arranged in a door panel.
+In some cases, it may also pertain to side lite entry configurations or the way panels and “lite” are arranged in a door panel.

 There are numerous options for interior door configurations and most suppliers offer their own signature versions.
-The most common interior door configuration based on side lite entry for single doors are four panel half-moon, six panel doors, two panel half lite, two panel three, quarter lite ,full lite.
+The most common interior configurations based on side lite entry for single doors are four-panel half-moon, six-panel, two-panel half-lite, two-panel three, quarter-lite, and full-lite.

-While for doors which typically have a more than two panels, the most common configurations are double door one side fixed, door with two side lites or panels, single side panel left hand swing, single side panel right hand swing, door with left side lite and door with right side lite.
+While for those that typically have more than two panels, the most common configurations are double one side fixed, two side lites or panels, single side panel left-hand swing, single side panel right-hand swing, left side lite and right side lite.

 Door Styles